St. Petersburg 1914 chess tournament

 The St. Petersburg 1914 chess tournament was one of the most famous chess tournaments of the early twentieth century.
-It included all the leading players of the time, and was won by World Champion Emanuel Lasker, who came from behind to narrowly defeat future World Champion José Raúl Capablanca.
+It included almost all the leading players of the time, and was won by World Champion Emanuel Lasker, who came from behind to narrowly defeat future World Champion José Raúl Capablanca.
+Another future World Champion, Alexander Alekhine, finished third, ahead of the former World Championship contenders Siegbert Tarrasch and Frank Marshall.

 Background

 The tournament was held to celebrate the tenth anniversary of the St. Petersburg Chess Society.
 The president of the organizing committee was Peter Petrovich Saburov.
 Members of the committee were: Boris Maliutin, Peter Alexandrovich Saburov, and O. Sossnitzky.
-They intended to invite the present top twenty chess players, with world champion Emanuel Lasker, challenger José Raúl Capablanca, and the two winners of the All-Russian Masters' Tournament 1913/14 (Alexander Alekhine and Aron Nimzowitsch).
+They intended to invite the present top twenty chess players, with world champion Emanuel Lasker, challengers José Raúl Capablanca and Akiba Rubinstein, and the two winners of the All-Russian Masters' Tournament 1913/14 (Alexander Alekhine and Aron Nimzowitsch).
 Amos Burn, Richard Teichmann, and Szymon Winawer declined for reasons, such as old age.
 From the other side, Oldřich Duras, Géza Maróczy, Carl Schlechter, Rudolf Spielmann, Savielly Tartakower, Milan Vidmar and Max Weiss declined due to tensions of Russia with Austria-Hungary in the year 1914.
 Finally, eleven top players from Germany, France, United Kingdom, United States, Cuba, and Russian Empire were accepted.

-According to Chessmetrics ratings, the tournament was a class 18 tournament, including six of the then top 10 players in the world (#1 Rubenstein, #2 Capablanca, #3 Marshall, #4 Alekhine, #5 Nimzowitsch, and #6 Tarrasch).
+According to Chessmetrics ratings, the tournament was a class 18 tournament, including six of the then top 10 players in the world (#1 Rubinstein, #2 Capablanca, #3 Marshall, #4 Alekhine, #5 Nimzowitsch, and #6 Tarrasch).

 Preliminaries

 The preliminaries were held as a single round-robin tournament, with the top five places qualifying for the final.
+Capablanca secured first place well ahead of Lasker and Tarrasch.
+In an upset, co-favorite Rubinstein failed to achieve a top five spot, while the still relatively unknown Alekhine qualified for the final round.